Nonprofit Direct Mail: Is It A Dinosaur or Dynamite?

 Along with every fundraising campaign come many useful data points you’ll want to store, track, and analyze to draw insights about the efficacy of your fundraising efforts.
 Doing so can help you understand where your organization’s fundraising strengths and weaknesses are and inform your future campaigns.

-Tracking your fundraiser’s data can not only tell you how the fundraiser did on the whole, but it can also tell you more granular details about your donors’ habits that can help you assess (and improve) your direct mail and online fundraising efforts.
+Tracking your fundraiser’s data can not only tell you how the fundraiser performed overall, but it can also provide more granular details about your donors’ habits that can help you assess (and improve) your direct mail and online fundraising efforts.
 For example, for donors who receive a direct mail appeal, you’ll want to know how donors are driven to give: which donors use reply envelopes, access your website’s URL to donate, or scan your QR code?

 To determine this information, try a couple of different methods: